MatthewCYLau/java-spring-skills-tracker/README.md

 # Java Spring Skills Tracker

+A reference project to deploy a Java Spring app onto AWS Elastic Beanstalk

+An app to track users, their skillz and achievements

 ## Run/Build Locally

 - In project root directory, run `docker-compose up` to start a PostgreSQL database